daboynb/linux_scripts/README.md

 Fix usb not detected or working intermittently

 # nvidia.sh
-Create the key for sign the proprietary driver and install. [working on Debian not in ubuntu]
+Create the key for sign the proprietary driver and install.
+[Install is working on Debian but not in ubuntu]

 # brave.sh
 Install brave browser